 Mia Curran, Curator, Exhibitionism: The Art of Display, The Courtauld Institute of Art, Somerset House

 Satchwill has exhibited at galleries and institutions across the UK and internationally, including The Courtauld Institute of Art, UK; the Science Museum, UK; the Montreal International History Film Festival, CA; The Sphinx Fine Art Gallery, UK; Guildhall Art Gallery, UK, and Wild Gallery, BE.
 Satchwill's film I Can See You was awarded Best Original Concept by the Jane Austen International Film Festival and her other films have received numerous honourable mentions.
-Satchwill has attended residencies at the North Lincolnshire Museum, Normanby Hall and Time and Tide Museum.
+Satchwill has held residencies at the North Lincolnshire Museum, Normanby Hall and Time and Tide Museum.
 She has worked on public commissions for the National Trust, Wellcome Collection and Ipswich + Colchester Museums.
 She holds an MA with distinction from Norwich University of the Arts, a BA (Hons) at the University of Plymouth and lectures at Anglia Ruskin University, Cambridge.

 Tracy Satchwill’s excerpts from The Life of Marie Antoinette present fantastical episodes of whimsy and splendour.
 Composed of a combination of illustration, collage, photography and found objects, Satchwill’s three-dimensional toy theatres are intricately composed scenes of artifice.
 First invented as advertisements for playhouses, Victorian Toy Theatre quickly assumed a private role independent from the public stage.
 Toy theatre brought drama into the middle-class home, allowing children and adults informally to direct their own plays.
 Satchwill reinvents this Victorian tradition to illustrate historical narratives.
 Her contemporary toy theatres are frozen in time, thus removing the element of personal agency and continuous movement from the dioramas.
 This removal of viewer interaction is fitting for illustrating the story of Marie Antoinette, who was notorious for her obliviousness to the common man.
 Furthermore, the bright colours and elaborate decorations of toy theatres wittily capture the French Queen's signature love of ornament and spectacle.
 By representing historical events as theatrical scenes, Satchwill calls attention to the manner in which we perform history.
 By translating real events into stories, historians blur the line between truth and fiction.